GabrielLoukaAJWT/bi-dev-support/README.md

 - Option 1 : change password for the database user
 - Option 2 : Install Oracle Instant Client (https://www.oracle.com/database/technologies/instant-client/winx64-64-downloads.html)
                          and put the directory to be used for the connection (See LIB_DIR in constants.py)

+### 3. Install packages
+Run 'pip install -r requirements.txt'

+### 4. How to build
+To build the project, run ''